ad-freiburg/qlever/README.md

     } ORDER BY DESC(SCORE(?t))

 This Readme sets you up to use the engine and to quickly build and query your own index.
-If you're interested in advanced topics, we will link our research paper as soon as it is ready to be published.
+If you're interested in advanced topics, we will link our research paper, which is currently still under review.

 # How to use